Thommy Berggren: Film and television

 Berggren continued to focus on mainly Swedish productions, including a 1969 television adaptation of August Strindberg's play Miss Julie, about the class struggle between a count's daughter and his man servant, Jean.
 Berggren portrayed the role of Jean.
 In 1971, he worked once again with Bo Widerberg in a tribute to labor, Joe Hill, a film based upon the life of the Swedish–American agitator who helped to forward the worker's rights movement in the early 1900s.
-Passionately proletarian, it elevated the already well known Hill to legendary status with its sympathetic portrayal.

-Berggren's career on stage and screen continued to be influenced heavily by the "underdog syndrome", a fact he openly discussed in Jarl's The Bricklayer.
+Berggren's career on stage and screen continued to be influenced heavily by the "underdog syndrome", which he openly discussed in Stefan Jarl's The Bricklayer.
 His desire to portray outsiders in society remained apparent in his choice of film roles, from 1975's Giliap, in which he portrays a waiter with a longing to escape his life, to 1986's Gosta Berlings Saga where his role was that of an alcoholic clergyman.
 He also continued to work with Widerberg on several projects, including a 1988 television adaptation of Strindberg's The Father.

 In 1999, while preparing for the opening of a play, Berggren suffered a heart ailment in which one of the valves began to malfunction.
 The illness caused him to drop out of the play and then to retire from the stage.
 In 2003, he appeared in his last film Kontorstid, about the often empty and meaningless routine of work and daily life.
 He stated that he felt as if the film and television industry were no longer creating quality work the way that they once did.
-However, he still dreamed of returning to the stage as an actor, his one true passion.
 In later years, he devoted himself to periodically directing plays at the Stockholm City Theatre and to his family.

-Often considered to be one of Sweden's best and most gifted actors, Bo Widerberg once described the Berggren "magic" as "stage presence", his sorrowful eyes and intensely emotional style effectively portraying societal outsiders like Lt.
-Sparre and Joe Hill.
-However, in spite of his reputation, he did not appear to suffer from a feeling of self-importance or artistic snobbery.
-His most recent project was a collaboration with Stefan Jarl on the screenplay of his 2013 documentary Goodness!
+His most recent project was a collaboration with Jarl on the screenplay of his 2013 documentary Goodness!
 The film focuses on the moral decline within economics.
 Berggren also appeared in the film, both as himself and in character, portraying the role of a greedy miser.